Amritsar Tourism, Punjab

 Best time to visit

 - Jallian wala Bagh

-From stunning shrines to flavorful food, Amritsar tourism is characterized by historical sites, lively bazaars, and sights of Bhangra or Giddha with sounds of toomba or dhol, and most importantly the military ceremony at Wagah Border.
+From stunning shrines to flavorsome food, Amritsar tourism is characterized by historical sites, lively bazaars, and sights of Bhangra or Giddha with sounds of toomba or dhol, and most importantly the military ceremony at Wagah Border.
 So, grab a map of Amritsar with all major places to visit in Amritsar and popular things to do and start holidays in the Golden City of Punjab.
-Here’s our detailed Amritsar travel guide which includes the best means to reach, best time to visit, popular attractions, Amritsar shopping places, and everything that a tourist needs to know:
+Here’s our detailed Amritsar travel guide which includes the best means to reach, the best time to visit, popular attractions, Amritsar shopping places, and everything that a tourist needs to know:

 The second most populated city in Punjab, Amritsar is built in a unique architectural style with ‘katras’ and narrow streets.
 The awe-inspiring and divine complex of the Golden Temple is surrounded by narrow streets filled with sheer pandemonium.
 While the Old City of Amritsar south of the Railway Junction is a delight to explore on foot with numerous sights and sounds, the northern half of the city features a few historical structures worth checking out with the help of an Amritsar tourist map.
 The city is a harmonious blend of tradition, history, culture, and food.

 Golden Temple Amritsar (Harmandir Sahib) <!-- [if !supportLineBreakNewLine]--> <!--[endif]-->

 The Golden Temple in Amritsar, actually adorned with gold and precious stones, is a visual treat and a humbling structure.
 Also known as Harmandir Sahib, the gurudwara complex is home to the world’s largest free community kitchen run by volunteers